bitcoinops/bitcoinops.github.io/_topics/en/hwi.md

   to interface with hardware wallets using Partially-Signed Bitcoin Transactions (PSBTs) and output script descriptors.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  Designed primary by Bitcoin Core developers to allow that software to use hardware wallets as external signers, HWI is now being used by other wallets as well.

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: